 Log in with your preferred method.
 If you’ve set up your bank as a sign-in partner, this is the simplest way to access your CRA account.

-Alternately, call the Tax Information Phone Service (TIPS) at 800-267-6999, but make sure before doing so, you’ve collected all the authentication documents listed here.
+Alternatively, call the Tax Information Phone Service at 1-800-267-6999, but first make sure you’ve collected all the authentication documents listed here.

-One aspect of TFSAs that has proved a tad confusing to taxpayers is how TFSA withdrawals affect TFSA room.
+One confusing aspect of TFSAs is how TFSA withdrawals affect how much you can contribute to your TFSA.
 A withdrawal will provide you with contribution room in the next year, not the current one.
-So hypothetically, if, every year, you had contributed the maximum to your TFSA and withdrew $1,000 in 2023, you’d have to wait until January 1, 2024, to get that contribution room back.
+So, hypothetically, if every year you had contributed the maximum to your TFSA and then you withdrew $1,000 in 2023, you’d have to wait until January 1, 2024, to get that $1,000 contribution room back.
 Even if you were just hoping to replace your withdrawal, a $1,000 deposit into your TFSA anytime in 2023 (assuming you'd already contributed the max for the year) would be considered an over-contribution and subject you to CRA fines.

 Open an account for your saving goals